Winterize Your Houseplants

 8. Prune dead or spindly stems and foliage to encourage compact, bushy growth.

-9. Fertilize lightly with ferti•lome 20-20-20 Soluble Plant Food or Nature’s Source Plant Food during the winter months, returning to a regular fertilizer schedule in spring, summer and early fall.
+9. Fertilize lightly with ferti•lome 20-20-20 All Purpose Water Soluble Plant Food, liquid ferti-lome All Purpose Houseplant Food or Nature’s Source Plant Food during the winter months, returning to a regular fertilizer schedule in spring, summer and early fall.